-If you’re a plant lover, chances are you’ll already have a some planted in the ubiquitous terracotta pot.
+If you’re an indoor plant lover, chances are you’ll already have a some planted in the ubiquitous terracotta pot.
 If not and you’re looking for new inspiration for how to display them, look no further.

 ‘Terracotta’ comes from the Italian words for ‘baked earth’ and pots made from this clay come in all shapes and sizes, making a great way to bring plants all together for a cohesive display.
 With the emerging trend of the arts and craft movement of interior design, we’ve enjoyed seeing trends unfold on Instagram - including the renaissance of macramé hangers, which work beautifully with terracotta pots, whether with a succulent, bushy or trailing plant inside.